SMALL PHONE

 Provide plants with calming scents, colors, and textures.

 Many houseplants can help reduce stress.
 Lavender, lemon balm, and chamomile, for example, are all known for their relaxing properties.
-Feature descriptions of your plants’ beneficial qualities.
+Feature descriptions of your plants’ beneficial qualities both in your store and online.

 Icon of three potted flowers